2021/10/24

 The gcc might have figured the storing

-had nothing to do with SHA1_Internal_Transform
+into *buf56 had nothing to do with SHA1_Internal_Transform.

 But I feel there still needs to be